troubalex/troubalex.github.io/keypress.md

 }
 ```

-I assigned `DarkSlateBlue` as a default so the site had a background color set already when loading.
-Then I could use Javascript to update the value when a key is pressed.
+I assign `DarkSlateBlue` as a default so the page has a background color set already when loading.
+Then I use Javascript to update the value when a key is pressed.

-Since I remembered the keyboard drum exercise from one of the first lessons of Wes Bos' [Javascript30 course](https://javascript30.com/), I figured I could reuse some of that code.
+I remembered the keyboard drum exercise from one of the first lessons of Wes Bos' [Javascript30 course](https://javascript30.com/), and I figured I could take a look at some of that code again.

 ```javascript
 const body = document.querySelector('body');